echolinr/echolinr.github.io/README.md

 * Use the [link](http://docs.hillstonenet.com/en/Content/3_Deploy_Your_Device/deploy_your_device.htm) to see the writing sample.
 ---
 **StoneOS Cookbook**
-* A collection of scenario based recipes for StoneOS firewalls .
+* A collection of scenario based recipes for StoneOS firewalls.
 * Use this [link](http://docs.hillstonenet.com/en/Content/Cookbook/intro.htm) to see the book.
 ---
-**REST API Endpoit**
+**REST API Endpoint**
 * Earthquake forecast.
 * Writing sample:
 ---